goyal-chintan/portfolio-website/v2-design/16_LEVEL_ZERO_RATIONALE.md

 ## I) Projects + Spotlight

-39) Projects need one “Spotlight” to express passion + depth.
+39) Projects need a “Featured/Spotlight” surface to express passion + depth without adding pages.
-40) Spotlight opens Mission Brief (Reveal) and exits via outbound CTA (Navigate).
+40) Each featured item opens Mission Brief (Reveal) and exits via outbound CTA (Navigate).
 41) Mission Brief is short, structured, and outcome-driven (no walls of text).
 42) Private projects must clearly say “details on request” and route to Resume/Contact.